Akkatecture/Documentation/content/docs/walkthrough/your_first_specifications.md

     - csharp
     - dotnet
 ---
 Before we dive into how to construct aggregate sagas in Akkatecture, we are missing some crucial bits.
 We have laid out some fundamental building blocks, but have not put them all together.
-Lets do that quickly.
+Let's do that quickly.

 ### Putting It All Together

-We need to tell our aggregate how to handle commands, and how to handle events being recovered from its event store.
+We need to tell our aggregate how to handle commands.

-Use the `Command<T>(Func<T,bool> handler)` to register your
+Use the `Command<T>(Func<T,bool> handler)` to register your command handlers

 ```csharp
 public class Account : AggregateRoot<Account, AccountId, AccountState>